spacetelescope/jdaviz/docs/cubeviz/plugins.rst

 of the moment map.
 When you press :guilabel:`CALCULATE`, a 2D moment map is created.
 You can load this into any image viewer pane to inspect the result.
-You can also save the result to a FITS format file by pressing :guilabel:`SAVE AS FITS`
+You can also save the result to a FITS format file by pressing :guilabel:`SAVE AS FITS`.

-For example, the middle image viewer in figure above shows the Moment 1 map for a continuum-subtracted cube.
+For example, the middle image viewer in the screenshot above shows the Moment 1 map for a continuum-subtracted cube.
 Note that the cube should first be continuum-subtracted in order to create continuum-free moment maps of an emission line.
 Moment maps of continuum emission can also be created, but